jhallen/atari-tools/readme.md

                                     Copy file from diskette to local-name
                   -l to convert line ending from 0x9b to 0x0a

+      x [-a]                        Extract all files
+                  -a to include system files

       put [-l] local-name [atari-name]
                                     Copy file from local-name to diskette
                   -l to convert line ending from 0x0a to 0x9b

+      w names...
+Write all named files to diskette

       free                          Print amount of free space

+      mv old-name new-name          Rename a file

       rm atari-name                 Delete a file